mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

 .. warning::
   This option might help for some very specific cases but it is still experimental and might not work as expected in all cases.

-The Copernicus Marine toolbox uses ``xarray`` to open and subset datasets.
+The Copernicus Marine Toolbox uses ``xarray`` to open and subset datasets.
 In the backend, it uses ``dask`` to handle large datasets.
 Those are powerful tools for handling large datasets and will work directly in most cases.
 You can read more about it on the `xarray documentation page <https://docs.xarray.dev/en/stable/user-guide/dask.html>`_.